Sitecore/Sitecore.Commerce.Headstart.ReactAdmin/README.md

 npm run seed -- -u=YOUR_PORTAL_USERNAME -p=YOUR_PORTAL_PASSWORD -n=YOUR_MARKETPLACE_NAME
 ```

-Next, find the admin client ID and set it as NEXT_PUBLIC_OC_CLIENT_ID in your .env file.
+Next, find the admin client ID and set it as NEXT_PUBLIC_OC_CLIENT_ID in your .env.local file.

+Then, run the application by running `npm run dev`.

-Finally log in as `initialadminuser` with the password `Testingsetup123!`
+Finally, log in as `initialadminuser` with the password `Testingsetup123!`

 ### Unit Tests
 This project uses [Jest](https://jestjs.io/) for unit testing.
 To write a unit test: